SquirrelMail English Site Danish Site French Site Russian Site Japanese Site

 • SMOPT_TYPE_FLOAT for a floating point number.

-• SMOPT_TYPE_BOOLEAN for a boolean (yes/no) radio buttons.
+• SMOPT_TYPE_BOOLEAN for a boolean (off/on) checkbox.

 • SMOPT_TYPE_HIDDEN for a hidden input (not actually shown on preferences page).